MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-adapter-link-layer-capabilities.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Describes the MAC capabilities of the adapter.
+Describes the link layer capabilities of the adapter.

 Syntax
 ------